 Everyone who intends to move to Mexico for a period longer than six months must have a Resident Visa and a Resident Card, depending on the duration and purpose of their stay.
 Foreigners who want to settle in Mexico permanently must have a Mexican Permanent Resident Card.

-The Permanent Resident Card for Mexico is a popular option among retirees, which is why it is also often referred to as the Mexico Retirement Visa.
+The Permanent Resident Card for Mexico is a popular option among retirees, because it is issued after they obtain the Mexico Retirement Visa and move to Mexico.

 How to Become a Mexican resident?

 You can become a Mexican resident if you fulfill one of the following conditions:

 - You have close family relations in Mexico

 - You have found a job in Mexico

 - You start studying in a Mexican educational institution

 - You have amassed at least four years of temporary residence and now qualify for permanent residence